Most people haven’t even heard of a lay bet, so in this post, I explain what lay betting is and how you can use to make money from bookmakers offers.

 I hope this post makes it clear what a lay bet is and therefore how it makes Matched Betting possible.

-If there is anything you don’t understand please ask and I will endeavour to explain clearer.
+If there is anything you don’t understand please ask and I will endeavor to explain clearer.